OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 For all purposes, OpenVidu Server acts as a final user, and your connections may fail if it is hosted behind a complex network.
 To provide a a solid service you definitely need both STUN and TURN servers.
 There are many public, free-to-use STUN servers ([STUN server list](https://gist.github.com/zziuni/3741933){:target="_blank"}), but because TURN always faces a much larger load when coming into play, no one offers it free of charge.
 The good news is that it is very easy to install a COTURN server, which offers both STUN and TURN:

   - Our ready-to-use [CloudFormation stack](deployment/deploying-aws){:target="_blank"} already includes a properly configured COTURN server.
-  - If you are deploying OpenVidu Server by your own, there are detailed instructions in the [Deploying OpenVidu on Ubuntu](deployment/deploying-ubuntu/){:target="_blank"} section, which explains how to install, configure and run COTURN on Ubuntu.
+  - If you are deploying OpenVidu Server on your own, instructions in the [Deploying OpenVidu on premises](deployment/deploying-on-premises/){:target="_blank"} section already include a COTURN server.

     > You can test your _COTURN_ server on this website: [Trickle ICE](https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/){:target="_blank"}.
 To do so, remove the default Google server from the list and add your own following this format: `turn:YOUR_TURN_IP:YOUR_TURN_PORT` (add your TURN username and password below)